 3. Create an experience consistent with your venue’s destination

-STUDIOVN is an interdisciplinary design studio with a human-centred approach to interior and experiential design.
+STUDIOVN is an experiential interior design studio with an interdisciplinary approach to interior architecture, interior design and experiential design.
 We believe that curated design experience provides the novelty that will indeed become the real differentiator.
 For collaborations & opportunities get in touch.